#[repr(C)]pub struct Color {

 Full intensity red with no green or blue components, fully opaque.

-Sourcepub const GREEN: Color
+Sourcepub const GREEN: Self

-pub const GREEN: Color
+pub const GREEN: Self

 Pure green color (0, 1, 0, 1).